 With tourism being one of the industries hardest hit by COVID-19, the Lake Michigan EV circuit builds on the state’s Pure Michigan campaign’s continued success by providing an exciting eco-tourism attraction and reducing range anxiety for out-of-state visitors from population centers along Lake Michigan, such as Chicago, and Milwaukee.

-“These EV charging stations are a tremendous way to encourage sustainable travel across our state while sharing the tremendous beauty and recreation offered by our world-class state parks here in Michigan,” said Dave Lorenz, vice president of Travel Michigan, part of the Michigan Economic Development Corporation.
+“These EV charging stations in Michigan are a tremendous way to encourage sustainable travel across our state while sharing the tremendous beauty and recreation offered by our world-class state parks here in Michigan,” said Dave Lorenz, vice president of Travel Michigan, part of the Michigan Economic Development Corporation.
 “As we encourage travelers to ‘Pursue their Pure’ this summer, ensuring easy, reliable access to EV charging helps us continue to share these amazing opportunities with new travelers, without range anxiety.”

 National Park Service Joins The EV Effort

 The National Park Service and the state of Michigan recently announced innovative cooperation to increase national park accessibility across the state.
 Each park will serve as a testing ground for new mobility technology that will help make national parks safer, more equal, and accessible across the country.